ZachBowyer/UWData514SystemInvestigation/data/DATA.md

 # Gtfs.zip contains:
 ## Format: File name; size; number of rows; 12; used in project (3 spaces between)
+## (Number of rows and size are estimates, as the data changes per download...)
     Agency.txt;             1kb;        3 rows;         Used
     calendar.txt;           2kb;        56 rows;        Used
     calendar_dates.txt;     10kb;       598 rows;       Used